 Insurance companies don't pay out if you make a claim, do they?

 This is a common misconception.
-However, in 2016, UK Insurers paid out on 98% of life insurance claims and 92% of critical Illness claims.
+However, in 2018, UK Insurers paid out on over 97% of life insurance claims and 92% of critical Illness claims.
 If all the information you provide is accurate and complete when you take out your policy, rejection of a claim is unlikely (as long as it meets the policy definitions).

 Peace of mind where you need it most

 We're all so busy, and sorting out life insurance might seem like an unnecessary task at the bottom of a very long list.
 However, it's worth considering how highly you value your own (and your family's) peace of mind.